 Cost of living in Poland

 + PRO: Relatively inexpensive compared to other European countries

 The cost of goods, eating out, public transport and rent in Poland compare favourably with other European countries.
 Drinks at a bar or pub are also much cheaper than in Western Europe.

 Many Poles complain that items such as new clothes are more expensive than in Western Europe.
 Petrol is also expensive and, along with parking fees as well as other related costs, should make expats think twice before purchasing a vehicle in Poland.

 + PRO: Vibrant nightlife and entertainment in Polish cities

 In Polish cities, there's a range of cultural events including art exhibitions, concerts, talks, food events and film and music festivals.
 Museums and galleries are also plentiful.

-There are also many outdoor activities that are easily accessed during the summer months, such as windsurfing, kayaking, hiking in the mountains, camping, going to the seaside and bike riding.
+There are also many outdoor activities that are easily accessed during the summer months, such as windsurfing, kayaking, hiking in the mountains, camping, going to the beach and bike riding.

-Communist-style bureaucracy and inefficient customer service prevail in some areas and government departments.
-As such, expats should expect plenty of red tape when trying to organise their residency or work permits.
+Bureaucracy and inefficient customer service prevail in some areas and government departments.
+As such, expats should expect lots of red tape when trying to organise their residency or work permits.